jsphkm/MiniMaps/README.md

 ## Header
 The user can estimate the driving time to a specific destination from current geolocation or a user specified location.
-The brief business title includes the rating, number of reviews, current operating status, and the address.
+The brief business information includes the title, rating, number of reviews, current operating status, and the address.

 ## User Interaction
-A list of buttons are available for instant interactions.
+A list of buttons are available for instant interaction.
 Hours button will preview the weekly operating hours, call button for directly dialing a phone call, and website for opening the main business website on a new tab.

 ## Built With